-With the addition of Restore Plans in v2, we started calling everything an Orchestration Plan, which was a good move, because in VAO v3 a new type of plan will be introduced called a Storage Plan.
+With the addition of Restore Plans in v2, we started calling everything an Orchestration Plan, which was a good move, because in VAO v3 a new type of plan was introduced, which is the Storage Orchestration Plan.
 You can read more about the VAO v3 announcement here.

 Veeam Availability Orchestrator, More Than Just Business Continuity and Disaster Recovery

 Is VAO all about failing over Veeam Replicas, NetApp Datastore, and restoring Veeam Backups?
 Of course, but the truth of the matter is there is way more to VAO than that.